Adapted from "Party Vegan: Fabulous, Fun Food for Every Occasion" by Robin Robertson

 Being vegan doesn’t mean a life without brownies.
 Satisfy your sweet tooth with these cakey, chocolaty dairy-free brownies.
 Applesauce is used in place of eggs, vegetable oil in place of butter, and soy milk in place of its lactose-rich cousin.
 Nuts are optional.

-This recipe was featured as part of our Vegan Comfort Food recipe slideshow.
+This recipe was featured as part of our Vegan Comfort Food.

 - 1 cup all-purpose flour